Farm the City

 Land of Dreams

-The Land of Dreams is an urban farming initiative on Treaty 7 territory in Southeast Calgary.
+The Land of Dreams is an Urban Agriculture initiative located in the Starfield area in Southeast Calgary.
 Inspired by the wisdom of the Blackfoot community, this project aims to create a healing and restorative community space where newcomers to Canada can grow, learn, and thrive together.
-The farm offers refugees a safe space to connect with the Indigenous community.
-This supports their healing processes, educating them about the land’s history, and reconnecting them with their skills in farming brought here from their home countries.
+The farm offers refugees a safe space to connect with the Indigenous community, supporting their healing processes, educating them about the land’s history, and reconnecting them with their skills in farming brought here from their home countries.

 Vacant Lots Farm Club